 Matt & Nat is available at https://mattandnat.com/

 Stella McCartney is a high-end vegan fashion brand, surprise surprise!
 Believing that one should respecting the nature, the people and the animals, Stella McCartney advocates a cruelty-free ethos and incorporates only sustainable materials in their products.

 Even though Dr. Martens is not a 100 per cent cruelty-free brand, we’re still very excited for their vegan line!
 Using synthetic leather (a combination of polyurethane and polyamide), their vegan shoes are just as edgy as their original invention.
 And we should definitely appreciate big brands like them to get involved in leading the vegan fashion trend.

 Founded by life-long friends Queenie Fan and Day Lau in 2015, local brand Cafuné is always about making modern and minimal accessories.
-They have introduced handwoven vegan leather for their Spring/Summer 2018 collection.
-And it’s as lovely as it could be.
+They have introduced handwoven vegan leather since their Spring/Summer 2018 collection, and we love supporting a local brand.

 Find out why Cafuné also made it to our ultimate list of where to shop bags in Hong Kong